Main Information Service offices, Reception and Service Desk

 The main offices of Information Services, Reception and Service Desk are in the Roger Needham Building on the West Cambridge Site.
 The site is accessed from Madingley Road.

-Train travellers are advised to take a taxi from the station, or one of the frequent buses to the West Cambridge site; exit the station and immediately turn left and walk 200m, at the junction with Hills Road cross over to Brooklands Avenue, the bus stop is about 100m ahead of you on the left.
-Take the Uni 4 service out to JJ Thompson Avenue, off Madingley Road, from the stop it is then a few minutes' walk to the Computing Service.
+Train travellers are advised to take a taxi from the station, or one of the frequent buses to the West Cambridge site; exit the station and immediately turn left and walk 200m, at the junction with Hills Road cross over to Brooklands Avenue, the bus stop is about 100m ahead on the left.
+Take the Uni 4 service out to J J Thompson Avenue, off Madingley Road, from the bus stop it is then a few minutes' walk to the Roger Needham Building.

 Visitors can park outside the front door - they then need to sign their car in with reception.

 New Museums Site Service Desk, Videoconferencing Service and the Photographic & Illustration Service

 The New Museums Site Service Desk, Videoconferencing Service and the Photographic & Illustration Service are on the New Museums Site in the centre of Cambridge.

 The entrance to the New Museums Site in Pembroke Street is almost directly opposite Tennis Court Road.

 Enter the New Museums Site from Pembroke Street and pass a bike cage on the left ('Cockcroft Building' on the map), turn immediately left.
 In front, about 30m away, is a set of glass double doors, pass through these and either take the stairs or lift to the second floor.
 Reception is off to the right.
 Carry on up to the fourth floor for the Videoconferencing Service.